locize/blog/source/_posts/website-localization.md

 ![website localization](website-localization.webp)

-This is the most comprehensive guide about <b>website localization</b>,  the process of <b>adapting an existing website to the language and culture of a target market</b>.
+This is the most comprehensive guide about **website localization**,  the process of **adapting an existing website to the language and culture of a target market**.

 This article is specific for websites, if you need more general information, check out our blogpost about [software localization](../what-is-software-localization/).